 There’s a newly published patent application from Google, and on its face, it looks like a good match for the way books could be displayed in Google Book Search.

 If you haven’t spent any time with Google book search, you may not have seen how they handle some sources differently than others.
-For a few books, it appears that you can look at many pages that include your query terms.
-For other books, where the search terms may appear on a lot of pages, you need to log into Google to look at some of the pages, so that they can track how much of the book you’ve seen.
+For example, for a few books, it appears that you can look at many pages that include your query terms.
+However, for other books, where the search terms may appear on a lot of pages, you need to log into Google to look at some of the pages so that they can track how much of the book you’ve seen.

-For shorter works, instead of providing full pages, it seems that Google Book Search only delivers snippets of relevant text.
-This is where the patent application seems to point to the use of a full-page with the parts that aren’t relevant appearing distorted and even unreadable.
+For shorter works, instead of providing full pages, Google Book Search only delivers snippets of relevant text.
+This is where the patent application seems to point to using a full page with the parts that aren’t relevant appearing distorted and even unreadable.